- Law Offices of Shana E. Thompson

 Brochure on Dissolution in Washington - Visit the website of the Washington State Bar Association on what you should know about dissolution.
 Find information on the division of property, the division of bills and debts, and tax consequences that occur with divorce.

+If you are considering a divorce, it's best to seek quality legal representation.
 Our Seattle Divorce attorneys represent our clients at every stage of the case including a Settlement Conference, Mediation or other Alternative Dispute Resolution (ADR) processes, Pretrial Conference, and trial or final hearing.
 When an agreement cannot be reached, your family law attorney can be your voice in the courtroom during a temporary hearing or at the final hearing.

 We have years of experience helping families get through a divorce, child custody dispute, or the distribution of assets acquired during the marriage.
 We are passionate about helping our clients through this process successfully.
 We bring our dedication and passion to each case.
 We help men and women through a divorce when their assets are at risk and their children need to transition to a new normal.